Points of Pride

 - SIUE offers easy access to professional and cultural opportunities in Metropolitan St. Louis, located just 25 minutes from the campus.
 The close proximity to St. Louis gives students the benefit of internships, cooperative education opportunities and full-time employment with major corporations like The Boeing Company, Anheuser-Busch, Edward Jones, Express Scripts and BJC Healthcare.
 Ninety percent of SIUE students secure a job within six months of graduation.

-- SIUE offers nationally accredited academic programs of study with the lowest tuition and required fees of all four-year institutions in Illinois.
-SIUE now offers in-state tuition to residents of Missouri and other regional states.
+- SIUE offers nationally accredited academic programs of study with one of the lowest tuition and required fees of all four-year institutions in Illinois.
+SIUE now offers in-state tuition to undergraduate students, including new and transferring freshmen, sophomores, juniors and seniors, from all 50 states.
 To further enhance affordability, the University awarded more than $148 million in scholarships and financial aid year last year.
 That positions an SIUE education as one of the best values in the Midwest.